Application by a tenant or landlord

 The VCAT member decides the case based on the evidence given at the hearing.
 If you are an applicant you need to prove what you are claiming.
 In the same way, if you are a respondent you need to back up your defence with evidence.
 The best evidence is what you and your witnesses give verbally, supported by original documents.
 Read more about how to prepare for a final hearing.

 Arrive at VCAT with plenty of time so that you are not late for your hearing.
-When your case is called, move into the hearing room and make sure you are ready to present your case.
-Usually the applicant and the applicant's witnesses give evidence first.
-Then the respondent and the respondent's witnesses give their evidence.
+When your case is called, you will go into a hearing room.
+Make sure you are ready to present your case.
+Usually the applicant gives evidence first.
+Then the respondent gives their evidence.
 Read more about what to expect on hearing day.